MrSanjeeva/C-Tutorials/README.md

 - Chapter 10 - File I/O
 - Chapter 11 - Dynamic Memory Allocation

+## How to run the project
 To run this, clone the repository into a folder.

 To use it on VSCode -
-Make sure MinGw is installed.
+1. Make sure MinGW is installed.
-The Environment Variable Path is set.
+2. The Environment Variable Path is set.
-C/C++ extension is installed on VSCode.
+3. C/C++ extension is installed on VSCode.

+## How to use the project
+Use this repository to learn the basics of C programming.